Do you think it’s important to know what type of blog you run?

 However, mom bloggers are highly targeted by companies who want their products reviewed and recommend to the thousands of followers of the mom blogger.

-This is how many mom bloggers make a good income from their blogs; by reviewing brands (and getting compensated for it) and selling advertising space.
+This is how many mom bloggers make a good income from their blogs; by reviewing brands (and getting compensated for it).

 I’ve read quite a few mommy blogs and some of the owners have a great (often humorous) writing style which helps repeat visits from loyal readers.